 When’s the last time you had a truly phenomenal I’m-going-to-cry-these-are-so-good waffle?
 WAFFLES ARE UNDERRATED!
 Why don’t we make them more often??

 I have to admit, I don’t whip out the waffle maker often.
-I love buttermilk waffles and gingerbread waffles, but was looking for something a tad bit healthier using whole wheat flour.
+I love buttermilk waffles, pumpkin waffles, and gingerbread waffles, but was looking for something a tad bit healthier using whole wheat flour.

 I suppose the reason I don’t make waffles often is because they aren’t the healthiest way to begin the day.
 And aren’t those the rules?
 Always start healthy?
 And if I’m going to splurge before 12pm, it’s going to be a plate of overnight cinnamon rolls or doughnuts.